Bira/octopus-carnival/_drafts/wir-mm-4e-efreet.md

 versions have no particular vulnerability to cold, but the MV versions are slowed for a turn when they take cold damage (a trait called Frozen Fire).

-Efreets are all highly intelligent and speak Primordial as their priary language.
+Efreets are all highly intelligent and speak Primordial as their primary language.
 They're also trained in all the skills you'd expect a society of magically-potent nobles to know.